Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get a smart contract address from a transaction ID.
+Returns a smart contract address of 20 bytes from a transaction ID, represented as a `String` .

 ### HTTP Request